 If it were possible to put together a museum that would house all of the world’s stolen art, it would be among the greatest collections of all time.
-In it we would find works by Cezanne, Renoir, and da Vinci, 174 Rembrandts, 43 Van Goghs, and over 500 Picassos.
+In it, we would find 174 Rembrandts, 43 Van Goghs, and over 500 Picassos, as well as works by Cezanne, Renoir, and da Vinci.

-Treasures outside the comforts of vaults or a safety deposit box exist uncomfortably before a world of thieves and potential disasters.
-But this is why museums exist; they exist to show the treasures of Munch and Picasso and other amazing artists to as many people as possible.
+Treasures displayed outside the security of vaults or safety deposit boxes exist uncomfortably in world of thieves and potential disasters.
+But this is what museums do; they exist to show the treasures of Munch and Picasso to as many people as possible.
 To hide the most valuable paintings of the world behind protected vaults and darkened safes would itself be a different kind of theft.

-When treasure is under attack, our tendency is to retreat to the safety of a lockbox.
-The value of the treasure seems to beg for it to be hidden.
+When treasures are under attack, our tendency is to retreat to the safety of a lockbox.
+Their value seems to beg for the treasures to be hidden.
 There have been times when I have felt similarly about my faith; longing to retreat when questions feel threatening.

 But today the thought of the imaginary museum of missing paintings reminds me of the great chasm that exists between those who hide treasure and those who display it.
 In the hands of a thief, a painting is calculated in dollars.
 But for the true lovers of art, the longing is for art to be seen.
 As lovers of the one who first called us out of darkness, the same assurance applies.
 Though we grow weary of holding light, we could no sooner imagine Christ hidden from the world than a world without the sun and stars themselves.
 The light of the knowledge of Christ is a treasure intended for all to see.